Jill Fleuriet

 Languages: English, Español

 I am from the Valley (Harlingen).
 After graduating from Harlingen High School, I attended Harvard College, where I graduated with a BA in Anthropology and middle school and high school teaching credentials.
-Along the way, I studied abroad in Glasgow Scotland, interned as a zookeeper (I cleaned a lot of animal enclosures!) and as an aquarium educator (cutest penguin couple at the New England Aquarium), tutored in a local school district, and worked as a maid, waitress and bartender.
+Along the way, I studied abroad in Glasgow, Scotland, interned as a zookeeper and as an aquarium educator, tutored in a local school district, and worked as a maid, waitress and bartender.
 After Boston, I moved to San Diego, where I taught middle school and earned my first Master’s degree in Anthropology at San Diego State University.
 I caught the research bug, working on my mentor’s research project in education, teaching stats software to college students, and doing my first solo project on prenatal care in the Valley.
 After San Diego, I attended Stanford University, where I earned another MA and my Ph.D. in Anthropology.
-I did my PhD fieldwork in rural indigenous communities in northern Baja California to understand how their health and health experiences were impacted by histories of colonialism and the current Mexican healthcare system.
-I didn’t think I was going into higher ed, though.
-I was convinced I was going to work in applied anthropology for a non-profit, doing what I did in my doctoral research as a way to systematically change health care.
-But, I didn’t know that would also mean loads of business management, and I missed teaching.
-I tried out teaching in medical school in North Carolina, but then I missed Anthropology and south Texas.
-I realized I wanted to be back close to home, at a public university — close to my family, close to borderland communities.
-I landed at UTSA and haven’t looked back.
+I did my PhD research with rural indigenous communities in northern Baja California to understand how their health and health experiences were impacted by histories of colonialism and the current Mexican healthcare system.
+I thought I would work in applied anthropology for a non-profit, doing what I did in my doctoral research as a way to systematically change health care.
+But, I missed teaching.
+I taught in a medical school in North Carolina, and then I got the professor job at UT San Antonio in the Anthropology department.
+I moved into Honors education when I realized I could serve even more students and from all majors!

 Cultural Exploration